ut-ims-robotics/muro-thesis-2023-robotont-battery-assembly/README.md

 ## ENG
 Welcome to the repository for Robotont's battery assembly mechanics and 12 V voltage regulator.
 This repository includes KiCad project files, pictures, renders and videos that illustrate development of Robotont.

-Production files for battery locking mechanism can be found at this [repository](https://github.com/robotont/robotont-mechanics).
+Production files for battery locking mechanism are part of gen3 Robotont development and can be found at this [repository](https://github.com/robotont/robotont-mechanics).

 KiCad project files and production files for battery data adapter can be found at this [repository](https://github.com/robotont/robotont-electronics-battery-adapter).